leogsantos5/leogsantos5/README.md

 - 👋 Hi, I’m Leonardo
 - I’m a Full-Stack .NET Developer.
-I have a bachelors degree in Computer Science and Telecommunications Engineering at Instituto Superior Técnico.
+I have a Bachelor's degree in Computer Science and Telecommunications Engineering at Instituto Superior Técnico.

 <!---
 leogsantos5/leogsantos5 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.